 &lt;sup>26 According to Dr. Yeboah-Awudzi, Director of the Kumasi Metro Health Directorate, in a March 2009 interview.

-&lt;sup>27 From a follow-up interview with Dr. Awudzi in July 2010.
+From a follow-up interview with Dr. Awudzi in July 2010.

-worrisome earlier trend (KDHS, 2010) that could serve as a model for improvement in other regions.
+shown in Table 10, MMR fell by nearly 20 percent in 2009, and projections for 2010 show that it will almost certainly continue to decline.
+This would be an important positive reversal of the worrisome earlier trend (KDHS, 2010) that could serve as a model for improvement in other regions.